datavorous/comandi/README.md

   - `subprocess` for executing shell commands.
   - `json` for handling the prompt template.
   - `meta-ai-api` for AI response generation.

-## Prompt Analysis 🔍

-The `prompt.json` file is the backbone of the AI's functionality, defining how it processes different types of user inputs.
-Here's an in-depth look:

-1. **Triple Functionality:** The AI is equipped to handle three primary tasks:
-   - **Command-Line Conversion:** Translating human instructions into command-line commands.
-   - **Programming Hints:** Offering concise tips with example code snippets.
-   - **File Analysis:** Understanding, debugging, and fixing code files based on user input.

-2. **Response Format:**
-   - **For Command-Line Instructions:**
-     ```
-     COMMAND: <command-line instruction>
-     DESCRIPTION: <brief description of what the command does>
-     ```
-     - **Fallback:** If the AI is unable to generate a command, it replies with:
-     ```
-     COMMAND: UNABLE_TO_PROCESS
-     DESCRIPTION: I couldn't generate a command-line instruction for that request.
-     ```
-   - **For Programming Hints:**
-     ```
-     HINT: <one-line programming hint>
-     EXAMPLE: <A code snippet showing an implementation of the given problem.>
-     ```
-   - **For File Analysis:**
-     ```
-     SUMMARY: <Brief summary of the file contents>
-     IMPROVEMENTS: <Point-wise list of improvement suggestions, including fixing vulnerabilities.>
-     DEBUGGING TIPS: <Suggestions for debugging, if relevant.>
-     CODE FIXES: <Specific line-by-line code fixes, if needed.>
-     ```

-3. **Contextual Awareness:** The AI determines whether the input pertains to command-line instructions, programming questions, or file analysis based on the context provided.

-4. **Emphasis on Brevity:** The AI is designed to provide concise, focused responses, especially in the case of programming hints, ensuring that the output is both clear and actionable.

 ## Roadmap 🗺️